glenrobson/iiif-tiler-action/README.md

 # iiif-tiler-action
 A github action to create level0 tiles using [iiif-tiler](https://github.com/glenrobson/iiif-tiler) with a Github action.
-They level0 images and manifest.json can be served using Github pages.
+The level0 images and manifest.json can be served using Github pages.

 # Usage
 This action monitors a directory and if it finds an image it will convert it into a level0 tiled image.
 It will then go through the output directory and create a manifest.json with links to any images it finds.